Why Talking About Mental Health at Work Matters

 “I value my work here and want to continue performing at my best.
 Recently, I’ve been managing a mental health condition that’s been affecting my ability to focus.”Share as much — or as little — as you’re comfortable with.

-You are not required to disclose your diagnosis.
+You’re not required to disclose your diagnosis.
 Focus on the impact on your work and what support you need.Make a clear request.

 “I’d like to discuss adjusting my schedule on Thursdays so I can attend therapy.”Stay solutions-focused.